Argonne National Laboratory Windows Endpoint Engineer in Lemont, Illinois

 As an equal employment opportunity and affirmative action employer, and in accordance with our core values of impact, safety, respect, integrity and teamwork, Argonne National Laboratory is committed to a diverse and inclusive workplace that fosters collaborative scientific discovery and innovation.
 In support of this commitment, Argonne encourages minorities, women, veterans and individuals with disabilities to apply for employment.
 Argonne considers all qualified applicants for employment without regard to age, ancestry, citizenship status, color, disability, gender, gender identity, genetic information, marital status, national origin, pregnancy, race, religion, sexual orientation, veteran status or any other characteristic protected by law.

-Argonne employees, and certain guest researchers and contractors, are subject to particular restrictions related to participation in Foreign Government Talent Recruitment Programs, as defined and detailed in United States Department of Energy Order 486.1.
-You will be asked to disclose any such participation in the application phase for review by Argonne’s Legal Department.
+Argonne employees, and certain guest researchers and contractors, are subject to particular restrictions related to participation in Foreign Government Sponsored or Affiliated Activities, as defined and detailed in United States Department of Energy Order 486.1A.
+You will be asked to disclose any such participation in the application phase for review by Argonne's Legal Department.

 Argonne National Laboratory